CodewithParas1/Explore-Inn/README.md

-# Explore-Inn
+# Explore Inn # Hotel Simplified

-Explore Inn is a web application that provides users with a streamlined way to search for hotels, view detailed information, and share their experiences through reviews.
-Modeled similarly to Trivago, Explore Inn does not offer reservations but focuses on helping users make informed decisions by browsing hotels and reading reviews from others.
+Explore Inn is a user-friendly web application designed to help users search for hotels, view detailed information, and share their experiences through reviews.
+This project is inspired by platforms like Trivago, focusing on hotel search and reviews without the reservation feature.
+Travelers can browse hotels, check out amenities, and share feedback on their stay to help others make informed decisions.

+## Features
+- **Hotel Search**: Users can search for hotels in various locations and explore details like amenities and pricing.
+- **User Reviews**: Post reviews with images and comments to help others find the best accommodations.
+- **Location-Based Search**: Easily search for hotels based on the user's current or preferred location.
+- **Community Feedback**: Engage with reviews and comments from other users.

+## Technologies Used

+- **Frontend**:
+  - **EJS (Embedded JavaScript)**: Templating engine used for rendering dynamic web pages.
+  - **CSS**: For styling web pages.

+- **Backend**:
+  - **Node.js**: JavaScript runtime for backend logic.
+  - **Express.js**: Web application framework for building the backend.

+- **Database**:
+  - **MongoDB**: NoSQL database used to store hotel data and user reviews.

+- **Styling**:
+  - **Custom CSS**: (e.g., `landing.css`, `main.css`) for the styling of web components.

+## Installation

+To run this project locally, follow these steps:

+1. **Clone the repository**:

+2. Navigate to the project directory: cd Hotel-Simplified-master

+3. Install dependencies:
+   npm install

+4. Set up the environment variables: Create a .env file in the root directory and add the necessary environment variables like your MongoDB connection string:
+   DATABASE_URL=your-mongodb-url

+5. Start the development server: npm start